Close

 How To Prepare

 Pour water into a pot and bring it to a boil.
 Place the potatoes in the pot for 15 minutes after peeling them.
 Feel the potatoes and check to see if they’re tender yet firm.
 If they are, take them out of the stove and start dicing.
 Set aside and boil the eggs in a saucepan.
 Cool and chop into cube-sized pieces.
-Grab a bowl and pour eggs, potatoes, mayonnaise, onions, green onions, celery, and the green bell peppers.
+Grab a bowl and pour eggs, potatoes, mayonnaise, onions, green onions, celery, and green bell peppers.
 Stir well, mix and garnish with pepper and salt.
 Refrigerate in an airtight container overnight for five hours and serve when done.

 Time Required

-30 mins to prep up ingredients and 30 minutes for cooking
+30 minutes to prep up ingredients and 30 minutes for cooking

 2. Creamy Potato Salad